-Q: How tall is a golf bag with clubs?
+Q: How tall is a hard case golf travel bag with clubs?

-A: Usually, hard case golf bags can accommodate up to 50 inches with golf club inside.
+A: Usually, hard case golf bags can accommodate up to 50 inches so more than enough for that driver even with the club head covered.
 This is way longer than the standard 36-inch golf stand bag.

 Q: What is the difference between a golf cart bag and a golf stand bag?

 A: Golf stand bags are smaller and allow the golfer to carry a much lighter weight.
 However, this convenience is at the expense of storage space.
 On the other hand, golf cart bags are much larger and have a removable top that allows it to be used as a caddy bag on the golf course.